shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-05-transfer.md

     * A from address
     * A recipient address
     * The amount
-    * nonce, the latest transaction numbering
+    * nonce: the latest transaction's numbering
     * A default gas limit
     * And the current gas price
 * Finaly we sign and send our transaction and wait it's confirmation